EmmanuelWanzala/Quotes/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Project Description

+This is an application that allows users to view and read quotes as well as add quotes to the application.

 ## A screenshot of the project

 <img src="src/assets/screenshot.png">